fujitsu/ism-ansible/Readme.md

 - Ansible Server
   - Ansible 2.4 or later
   - Python  2.6 or later
-- Fujitsu Software ServerView Infrastructure Manager
+- FUJITSU Software Infrastructure Manager
-  - 2.2.0
+  - 2.2.0 or later

 ### Examples